galaxyproject/training-material/topics/single-cell/tutorials/scCiteSeq-RStudio/tutorial.md

 6. [Combined RNA & Protein Markers](#combinedmarkers)

 ><comment-title>gx_get</comment-title>
 > RStudio in Galaxy comes with a gx_get() function.
 This  is critical to understand and be able to use in order to move datasets from your history into RStudio.
-The function outputs the file path with which you can access your data via RStudio.
+The function outputs the file path from which you access your data via RStudio.
+>
-> To use it, simply use the numbered position of the dataset you are looking to import.
+> To use it,  use the numbered position of the dataset you are looking to import.
 For example:
+>
-> If we want to find the first dataset we imported, simply run the following command:
+> If we want to find the first dataset we imported, run the following command:
 > ```r
 > gx_get(1)
 > ```
->The result of this command will be a file path to the first dataset in your galaxy history.
-Use that file path for importing purposes.
+>The result of this command will be a file path to the first dataset in your Galaxy history.
+Use that file path for future importing commands.
 {: .comment}

 ## RNA Matrix <a name="rnamatrix"></a>